thecityny/subway-quiz/README.md

 npm start
 ```

 Now go to `localhost:3000` in your browser.
-You should see a boilerplate page ready for your customizations.
+You should see a app ready for your customizations.

-## Using this template
+## Using this code

 This code is free and open source and you are permitted to use for your own projects under the [Apache 2.0 License](LICENSE) included in this repository.
 However, before deploying anything publicly using this codebase, you must:

 - Change [`_fonts/scss`](src/styles/_fonts.scss) — our fonts are proprietary and are not permitted for use outside of THE CITY's domain.
 Please change these fonts to ones you own publishing rights to, or use free, web-safe fonts instead.
 - Remove [`logo.svg`](src/assets/images/logo.svg) — our logo is trademarked and cannot be used without THE CITY's explicit permission.
-Please remove this logo [from the header](src/components/PageLayout.tsx), or swap in your own logo.
+Please remove this logo, or swap in your own logo.

 Also, as part of our license, we require that any online publication of work built using this software **include a credit and
 link to THE CITY**.
-The template includes the suggested sentence “Made with ♥ in NYC by THE CITY” in the page footer — feel free to leave that in.
+The code includes the suggested sentence “Made with ♥ in NYC by THE CITY” in the page footer — feel free to leave that in.

 Lastly, we want to hear from you!
 We'd love to know if you are using this code to publish your own projects.
 Drop us a line at [data@thecity.nyc](mailto:data@thecity.nyc).